 and the context of the era in which they happened, with my determination

-to provide something better than school for Heidi and Melanie.
+to provide something better than school for our daughters.
 Before

 that, I considered school teaching as the main influence.

 Q: If you had to start again, or taken in